 Some people with borderline personality disorder use drugs and alcohol in an attempt to cope with their volatile moods or to “numb the pain.”
-However, the use of these substances can make many of the symptoms of BPD worse, especially rage and depression.
+However, the use of these substances can make many of the symptoms of BPD worse.

 Substance use disorders and borderline personality disorders often present with similar symptoms, making a dual diagnosis difficult.
 As stated on dualdiagnosis.org, the following symptoms characterize both BPD and addiction:

 - Impulsive, self-destructive behaviors

 - Mood swings ranging from severe depression to manic periods of intense energy

 - A lack of concern for one’s own health and safety and an insistence on pursuing dangerous behavior in spite of the risks